2010 FIFA World Cup qualification (CONMEBOL): Matchday 17

-Round 18
+Matchday 18

 Inter-confederation play-offs

 The team from fourth place in the CONCACAF qualifying fourth round (Costa Rica) entered into a home and away play-off against the team which finished fifth in the CONMEBOL qualifying group (Uruguay).
 The winner of this play-off qualified for the 2010 FIFA World Cup finals.
 The draw for the order in which the two matches were played was held on 2 June 2009 during the FIFA Congress in Nassau, the Bahamas.

 Qualified teams

 The following five teams from CONMEBOL qualified for the final tournament.